PrefectHQ/prefect/docs/tutorial/workers.md

     worker --> |creates| flow_run_infra
 ```

-!!! note "Security Note:"
+!!! note "Security Note"
     Prefect provides execution through its hybrid model, which allows you to deploy workflows that run in the environments best suited to their execution while allowing you to keep your code and data completely private.
 There is no ingress required.
-For more information see [here.](https://www.prefect.io/security/overview/#overview)
+For more information [read more about our hybrid model].(https://www.prefect.io/security/overview/#overview)

 Now that we’ve reviewed the concepts of a work pool and worker, let’s create them so that you can deploy your tutorial flow, and execute it later using the Prefect API.